DevoteamNL/kubernetesForEveryone/minikube/README.md

 # Minikube hands-on

-The purporse here is to guide you through the installation steps for minikube, deploy nginx, nginx service and visualize.
+The purporse here is to guide you through the installation steps for minikube, deploy nginx, nginx service and visualize it.

 ## Minimum requirements